callumflack/callum-flack-design/content/posts/2018-02-09-designers-should-code.comp.md

 > Creators need an immediate connection to what they’re creating.

-Code is far more immediate than “design” tools. **If you’re a designer who codes, your design is the code.**
+Not only is designing with code far more immediate than using design tools, _if you’re a designer who codes, your design is the code._

 (I’ve got opinions on tools and frameworks within both design and development domains which I’ll leave for another time, but let me note that [Storybook](https://storybook.js.org/) is the perfect UI design system tool.)